rticommunity/rticonnextdds-examples/examples/content_filtered_topic_string_filter/README.txt

 "name MATCH 'RTI'".
 The filter parameters, represented by %k(where k = 0 to 99), are passed in as a DDS_StringSeq when the content filtered topic is created.

-To create this kind of topic, we need to use the next function:
+To create this kind of topic, we need to use create_contentfilteredtopic_with_filter as follows:

-    create_contentfilteredtopic_with_filter()
-using DDS_STRINGMATCHFILTER_NAME like 'filter_name'.
+create_contentfilteredtopic_with_filter(
+            "ContentFilteredTopic", topic, "name MATCH %0", parameters,
+            DDS_STRINGMATCHFILTER_NAME);

-These parameters can be changed at runtime via append_to_expression_parameter() and remove_from_expression_parameter().
+Parameters can be changed at runtime via append_to_expression_parameter() and remove_from_expression_parameter().
 In the example we the expression parameters to three different values.